Skip to content

 Current Typed Control-Plane Contracts

-The control plane should operate on five typed artifacts:
+The control plane should operate on six typed artifacts:

 Contract Purpose